nmiatelli/compass-devsecops-projeto-final/sprint-1/nginx-monitoring/docs/README.en.md

 [![English](https://img.shields.io/badge/English-blue.svg)](README.en.md)
 [![Português](https://img.shields.io/badge/Português-green.svg)](README.md)

-# Automated nginx Monitoring on Ubuntu
+# Automated nginx Monitoring

 ## About the Project

-This project involves creating an Amazon EC2 instance with Ubuntu Server 24.04 LTS to set up an nginx server, monitor the service status through a custom script, and automate its execution every 5 minutes.
+This project consists on creating an Amazon EC2 instance with Ubuntu Server 24.04 LTS to set up an nginx server, monitor the service status through a custom script, and automate its execution every 5 minutes.
 The script records the date, time, service name, status, and a custom ONLINE or OFFLINE message, enabling monitoring of service continuity and availability.

 ### Table of Contents